Skip to content

 In February 2026, Texas Attorney General Ken Paxton sued Snap, Inc., alleging that children are regularly exposed to sexual content through disappearing messages.

-The lawsuit claims Snap misrepresented the safety of its app for teen users and failed to warn parents about inappropriate material, including sexual content.
+The lawsuit claims Snap misrepresented the safety of its app for teen users, and it points to scrutiny over features such as the speed filter while alleging the company failed to warn parents about inappropriate material, including sexual content.
 It seeks civil penalties of $10,000 per violation.

 The complaint also alleges the platform was designed to addict children, with features that subliminally encourage increased screen time.
 According to the lawsuit, this design further demonstrates how Snap allegedly misled the public about the app’s safety.